-This was a hard letter to write and it is long, rambling and has lots of typos.
+This was a hard one to write and it is long, rambling and has lots of typos.
 I’m itching to edit it and make it “prettier” but sometimes the truth is ugly.

 Ok…let’s just get to the meat of it .
 Let’s start with the truths of what I told you yesterday.